It probably won't come as much of a surprise to learn that you'll pay more for the insurance on a Porsche than a Ford Fiesta.

-Insurance companies use the group ratings system, together with your personal details and driving record to work out the overall price of your car insurance
+Insurance companies use the group ratings system, together with your personal details and driving record to work out the overall price of your car insurance.

-There are several factors that influence the insurance group assigned to each car:
+How does the group ratings system work?There are several factors that influence the insurance group assigned to each car:

 Damage and parts costAccording to Thatcham Research, over half of all money paid out on motor insurance claims goes on repairing cars.
 That's why the cost of spare parts is such a major factor in pricing insurance for each car.

 The less likely a car is to be damaged and the lower the cost of repair, the more likely it is to be ranked lower down the rating scale.

 Repair timesThe length of time it takes to repair a car and how complicated the repair is will also influence the cost of the repair and therefore the grouping.

 Cost of a new carThe price of new cars is a factor as it can be a guide to the cost of replacement and repair.

 Prices of partsA standard list is used to compare one manufacturer's parts with another.
 Lower costs can mean a lower group rating.

 PerformanceFast acceleration and high speeds often result in more insurance claims, which is one reason why high performance cars are usually in the higher groups.

 SafetyCars with extra safety features, such as Autonomous Emergency Braking are less likely to be involved in low speed accidents, so this is taken into account in their ranking.

 BumpersBumpers that meet the insurer's criteria receive a lower insurance ranking as their alignment and structure is important in reducing damage.

 SecurityHigh security features fitted as standard, such as alarm systems and wheel locks can help to reduce insurance claims and lower premiums.

-You can check which car insurance group your car belongs to with Thatcham Research.
+How can I tell which car insurance group my car belongs to?You can check which car insurance group your car belongs to with Thatcham Research.
 You need to login to the My Vehicle page to access the information.

 This could be particularly useful when you're looking to buy a new or replacement car as it will give you some indication about the insurance costs.